danchoi/vnews/README.markdown

 ## OPML import

-If you want to import an OPML list of your feed subscriptions into Vnews, use this command:
+If you want to import an OPML export of your feed subscriptions into Vnews, use this command:

     vnews --opml [file]